berglh/remote-ubuntu-server-zfs-install/ubuntu-server-remote-ssh-installation.md

 ### 0.3 Testing with a Virtual Machine

-If trying out this method and for compatability with the additional Ubuntu Root on ZFS guide using KVM/QEMU, best results are found using BIOS firmware instead of UEFI.
+If trying out this method and for compatibility with the additional Ubuntu Root on ZFS guide using KVM/QEMU, best results are found using BIOS firmware instead of UEFI.
 It's possible to adopt this method using the UEFI approaches used elsewhere in other guides

 Virtual Machine Manager is a graphical approach to testing this with KVM.